keerah/Pass.port/README.md

 ![menu img](https://i.imgur.com/zzlOsnc.png "Pass.Port interface")

  ## What it does:
-* After clicking the **Browse** button **Pass.Port** analyses the files in the folder you selected to find their shared name (stripped off of everything after the separator tag), it's called **Basename**.
+* After clicking the **Browse** button **Pass.Port** analyses the files in the folder you selected to find their shared name (everything before the `_AOV_` tag, or before the framenumber if the tag is not present), I called it called **Basename**.
 The one detected will be shown in the Basename field
-* If **Pass.Port** is able to detect the Basename, it will enable the **Port** button.
+* If **Pass.Port** was able to detect the Basename, it enables the **Port** button.
 Clicking it will import all found sequences, analyse them for the renderpass type (this is for the future feature of auto compositing) and for the Light Groups
 * Then if **AutoComp** is checked, it will sort the footage into separate compositions corresponding to the detected Light Groups
 * As a result you have all sequences imported and one or a few new comps, all placed into the project folder **RS render passes** created inside currently selected project folder. **Pass.port** will indicate this in its UI (and in the log file)
 * The script saves all your current settings between the sessions, including the last successful folder